| |

 When we think of islands, we think of white sandy beaches, palm trees, and drinking from coconuts.

-It might then surprise you to learn the hidden cost of tourism in paradise, like vacation rentals inflating the cost of single-family homes, low wages compared to a high cost of living, and island gentrification forcing local families out of their home islands.
+It might then surprise you to learn the hidden cost of tourism in paradise, like vacation rentals inflating the price of single-family homes, low wages compared to a high cost of living, and island gentrification forcing local families out of their home islands.

 Social sustainability gives island communities more autonomy over their future.